CuddycomIndustries/TransportHTTP/README.md

 ```
 docker build -t "transporthttp" .

-docker run -d -p 443:443 -e "FACTION_PFX_FILE=./opt/faction/cert.pfx" -e "FACTION_PFX_SECRET=Sup3rS3cr3t" transporthttp
+docker run -p 443:443 transporthttp
 ```

 If using a custom SSL certificate, you can override the default SSL Certificate Path and Secret within Docker by overriding the enviornment variables `FACTION_PFX_FILE` &
 `FACTION_PFX_SECRET` as such:
 ```
-docker run -p 443:443 transporthttp
+docker run -d -p 443:443 -e "FACTION_PFX_FILE=./opt/faction/cert.pfx" -e "FACTION_PFX_SECRET=Sup3rS3cr3t" transporthttp
 ```

 ---

 ## Customization
-The transport is designed to support basic customization of how the Http Server and Marauder Http Module communicate with each other.
+The transport is designed to support basic customization of how the Http Server and Marauder module communicate with each other.
 Defined within the `/Profile/HTTPProfile.cs` are `ClientProfile` and `ServerProfile` methods.
 Both profiles define how each component (Server and Module) will shape their Http requests and responses.
 The ClientProfile is seralized and sent to the Faction API endpoint at startup during the Transports registration process.
 These profile settings are then injected into the Marauder transport module during payload build.

 ### Server Customization